Frequently Asked Questions: Summer for Undergraduates Program

 In addition to a completed application, applicants are required to submit a resume, one letter of recommendation, a personal statement and a current transcript.

-Must I submit all the required documents as one package, or can some pieces be sent separately?
+Must I submit all the required documents online, or can some pieces be sent separately?

 To whom should my letter of recommendation be addressed?